Neutral / cushion / high arch

 Puma Speed 1000 S Ignite size and fit

-Puma offers a medium fit in the Speed 1000 S Ignite.
+The stability version of the Speed 1000 Ignite offers a medium fit.
 The EverFit+ locking system greatly helps with the snug heel and midfoot.
 A substantial heel counter wraps the rear portion really well.
 Runners with flat or inflexible feet should be delighted with the forefoot’s more than average toe space.
 The shoe runs true to size.

 An abrasion resistant carbon rubber in the EverTrack+ covers the heel, midfoot, and perimeter of the forefoot for superb durability.
 The rest of the outsole is blown rubber for enhanced traction.
 Puma uses large rubber pods in the underfoot to improve the shoe’s grip on the road.